- 1 Why Fifty Fifty vs Hydro Flask Brands – Two of the Best

 Hydro Flask Design and Features – Our Review

 The Hydro Flask team has gone all out on customization, which means you can get your hands on (and mouth around) whatever type of water bottle works best for you.
 Through the official Hydro Flask brand site, you can create your very own bottle.
 Your options are:

 - Size: you’ve got seven to choose from: 12oz, 16oz, 18oz, 20oz, 32oz, 40oz and 64oz.

 - Mouth size: your options are standard and wide.

-- Lid type: here you have two choices; one with a carry handle, and another which prioritises the flow of drinking.
+- Lid type: here you have two choices; one with a carry handle, and another which prioritizes the flow of drinking.

-- Colours: you can customise the colour of your lid, the colour of your bottle and the colour of your bottle boot (more on that later), allowing for thousands of different colour combinations.
+- Colors: you can customize the color of your lid, the color of your bottle and the color of your bottle boot (more on that later), allowing for thousands of different color combinations.